cloc3/auC/README.md

 auC.cpp stores username in a trie database. main.cpp simulates an autocompletion using the "char flusso[]" vector as input.

-to change input modify "flusso" at line 23 or rewrite the program by yourself.
-:)

 variable names and comments are in italian language.